Environment

 ...

-In this example the ENABLED variable has a default value of true, the LICENSE variable will just be empty and the ENVIRONMENT variable must be defined using the CLI or Web console before the application will start.
+In this example the ENABLED variable has a default value of true, the LICENSE variable will be empty and the ENVIRONMENT variable must be defined using the CLI or Web console before the application will start.

 Service

-You can also configure each service individually to limit secrets to the services that need them:
+You can also configure each Service individually to limit secrets to the Services that need them:

 services: